Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: The Harmonic Polynomial Cell method (HPC) with immersed free surface

 \subsection{Computation of the time derivative of the potential}

 The pressure inside the fluid domain is obtained from the Bernoulli equation:

-Any potential based NWT needs to solve this equation as the loads applied on the tested bodies are most of the time of prime importance.
+This equation is used in every potential based NWT in order to obtain the wave loads.
+For this reason, the knowledge of the time derivative of the potential is required.
 In a first attempt, the time derivative of the potential was estimated using a backward finite difference scheme.
 However, this method is not well suited when important variations of the potential are at play.
 Moreover, in the case of the IB method, it is not possible to obtain the value of the pressure at a point that was previously above the free surface, and thus for which a time derivative of the potential cannot be computed by the finite difference scheme.

 A fairly accurate method is to introduce the (Eulerian) time derivative of the potential as a new variable $\phi_t=\dfrac{\partial \phi}{\partial t}$ and to solve a similar BVP as described previously on this newly defined variable, noting that $\phi_t$ has to satisfy the same Laplace equation as $\phi$ in the fluid domain.
-This method has been used by \eg \citet{guerber2011modelisation} in the BEM framework or by \citet{HPC:ma2017local} in the HPC method.
+This method, first used by \citet{cointe_nonlinear_1991,tanizawa_long_1996}, has been recently applied by \eg \citet{guerber_modelisation_2011} in the BEM framework or by \citet{HPC:ma2017local} in the HPC method.

 Note that the local macro-cell matrices and coefficients, which are only geometrically dependent, do not change.
 In the different expressions presented above that are used to fill the global matrix, the coefficients linking the different potentials are not time dependent.
 Thus, the matrix to invert is exactly the same for the $\phi_t$ field and the $\phi$ field.
-However, the constant boundary conditions (and thus the RHS) may change.
-This is the case only when the RHS is different from zero, as for example, for free surface related closure points.
+However, the boundary conditions on $\phi$ and $\phi_t$ might differ, leading to different RHS.
+This is the case only when the RHS on $\phi$ is different from zero, as for example, for free surface related closure points.